 The Financial Rights Legal Centre have a sample letter generator to help

-you creating professional and legal letters to send to
+you create professional and legal letters to send to financial

 How long should the lender take to respond?